Flag of Nepal: History

 The present flag of Nepal was adopted under the Nepalese constitution adopted on 16 December 1962.
-The modern flag seems to be the combination of ancient mustang kingdom and the ongoing flag used by the former Gorkha Kingdom.
+The modern flag seems to be a combination of the ancient Mustang Kingdom's flag and the ongoing flag used by the former Gorkha Kingdom.
 The colour gradients have been adopted from the Mustang Kingdom.
-Prior to 1962 both symbols on the flag, the sun and moon had human faces.
-The constitution dedicated an entire section to the precise size and shape of the flag since people were drawing it incorrectly.
+Prior to 1962, both symbols on the flag, the sun and moon, had human faces.
+The constitution dedicated an entire section to the precise size and shape of the flag, since people were drawing it incorrectly.
 This section is continued even today even though multiple constitutions were introduced in the country during the period.

-In May 2008 during the drafting of the new constitution, various political parties demanded the change of the flag since it symbolized Hinduism and monarchy but this proposal was rejected.
+In May 2008 during the drafting of the new constitution, various political parties demanded changes to the flag's design since it symbolized Hinduism and monarchy, but this proposal was rejected.

 Symbolism

 In modern times, the flag's symbolism has evolved to incorporate several meanings.
-The crimson red indicates the bravery of Nepali people and is the country's national color and the blue border represents peace and harmony.
+The crimson red indicates the bravery of Nepali people (and is the country's national color) and the blue border represents peace and harmony.
 The colors are often found in Nepalese decoration and works of art.
-A theory is that the two points represented peace and hard work, using the symbols of the moon and sun respectively.
-Traditionally the flag of Nepal is derived from Hinduism which is common in Hindu cultures.
-However, the modern and government-sanctioned representation is of Hinduism and Buddhism, the main religions of the country.
+One popular interpretation is that the symbols of the moon and sun represent peace and hard work, respectively.

+The ruling dynasties in the region historically used similar triangular pennants, even before Nepal was established.
+These Hindu religious banners, called "dhvaja", inspired the current design.
+The World Factbook gives another modern interpretation of the moon and the sun as symbols of Hinduism and Buddhism, the main religions of the country.

 The inclusion of the celestial bodies indicates Nepal's permanence and the hope that Nepal will enjoy the same longevity as the Sun and the Moon.
 The moon also symbolizes the cool weather of the Himalayas, whereas the sun symbolizes the heat and the high temperature of the southern lowlands (Terai).
 Additionally, the stylized moon represents the calm demeanor and purity of spirit of the Nepali people, while the stylized sun represents their fierce resolve.

-Colour scheme

 Flag layout

 A precise geometrical description of the Nepalese national flag was specified in Article 5, Schedule 1 of the former constitution of the Kingdom of Nepal, adopted on 9 November 1990.
 Schedule 1 of the Constitution of Nepal, adopted on 20 September 2015, details a specific method of making the national flag of Nepal.

 Aspect ratio

-When constructed according to the stated geometric construction law, the ratio of the height of the flag to the longest width is an irrational number:
+When constructed according to the stated geometric construction law, the ratio of the height of the flag to the longest width is an irrational number.
+This is common for the hypotenuse of triangles.